 Looking at the world as an environment in which U.S. forces would operate to protect America’s interests, the Index focused on three regions—Europe, the Middle East, and Asia—because of the intersection of our vital interests and actors able to challenge them.

-The past year saw continued U.S. reengagement with the continent, both militarily and politically, along with modest increases in European allies’ defense budgets and capability investment.
-Despite allies’ initial concerns, the U.S. has increased its investment in Europe, and its military position on the continent is the strongest it has been for some time.
+The past year saw continued U.S. reengagement with the continent, both militarily and politically, along with modest increases in European allies’ defense budgets and capability investments.
+Despite allies’ initial concerns, the U.S. has increased its investment in Europe, and its military position on the continent is stronger than it has been for some time.

 The Middle East.
-For the foreseeable future, the Middle East region will remain a key focus for U.S. military planners because of the immediacy of its security challenges, even though the National Defense Strategy has called upon the DOD to reorient toward major-power competition with China and Russia.
+For the foreseeable future, the Middle East region will remain a key focus for U.S. military planners.
 Once considered relatively stable, mainly because of the ironfisted rule of authoritarian regimes, the area is now highly unstable and a breeding ground for terrorism.

 Overall, regional security has deteriorated in recent years.
-The Islamic State appears to have been defeated in a conventional sense, but the nature of its successor is unclear.
-In Iraq, future relations between Baghdad and the U.S. will remain difficult as long as a government that is sympathetic to Iran is in power.
-The regional dispute with Qatar has made U.S. relations in the region even more complex and difficult to manage.
+Even though the Islamic State (or at least its physical presence) appears to have been defeated, the nature of its successor is unclear.
+Iraq has restored its territorial integrity after the defeat of ISIS, but the political situation and future relations between Baghdad and the U.S. will remain difficult as long as a government that is sympathetic to Iran is in power.
+The regional dispute with Qatar has made U.S. relations in the region even more complex and difficult to manage, although it has not stopped the U.S. military from operating.

-In countries like Iraq, Libya, Syria, and Yemen, the supremacy of the nation-state is challenged by a multitude of non-state actors.
+Many of the borders created after World War I are under significant stress.
+In countries like Iraq, Libya, Syria, and Yemen, the supremacy of the nation-state is being challenged by non-state actors that wield influence, power, and resources comparable to those of small states.
 The region’s principal security and political challenges are linked to the unrealized aspirations of the Arab Spring, surging transnational terrorism, and meddling by Iran, which seeks to extend its influence in the Islamic world.
-All of this is made more difficult by the Arab–Israeli conflict, Sunni–Shia sectarian divides, the rise of Iran’s Islamist revolutionary nationalism, and the proliferation of Sunni Islamist revolutionary groups.
+These challenges are made more difficult by the Arab–Israeli conflict, Sunni–Shia sectarian divides, the rise of Iran’s Islamist revolutionary nationalism, and the proliferation of Sunni Islamist revolutionary groups.
+COVID-19 will likely exacerbate these economic, political, and regional crises, which could destabilize the post-pandemic operational environment for U.S. forces.

 America’s relationships in the region are based pragmatically on shared security and economic concerns.
 As long as these issues remain relevant to both sides, the U.S. is likely to have an open door to operate in the Middle East when its national interests require that it do so.

-Though circumstances in all measured areas vary throughout the year, in general terms, the 2020 Index assesses the Middle East Operating Environment as “moderate,” although the region’s political stability continues to be “unfavorable.”
+Circumstances in all measured areas vary throughout the year, but in general terms, the 2021 Index assesses the Middle East Operating Environment as “moderate,” although the region’s political stability remains “unfavorable.”

 Asia.
 The Asian strategic environment is extremely expansive, as it includes half the globe and is characterized by a variety of political relationships among states that have wildly varying capabilities.
 The region includes long-standing American allies with relationships dating back to the beginning of the Cold War as well as recently established states and some long-standing adversaries such as North Korea.

-American conceptions of the region must therefore recognize the physical limitations imposed by the tyranny of distance.
+American conceptions of the region must recognize the physical limitations imposed by the tyranny of distance and the very real differences in relationships among regional powers that both make Asia so different from Europe and influence America’s relationships with both regions.
 Moving forces within the region (never mind to it) will take time and require extensive strategic lift assets as well as sufficient infrastructure, such as sea and aerial ports of debarkation that can handle American strategic lift assets, and political support.
-At the same time, the complicated nature of intra-Asian relations, especially unresolved historical and territorial issues of the type most recently exhibited in renewed tension between South Korea and Japan, means that the United States, unlike Europe, cannot necessarily count on support from all of its regional allies in responding to any given contingency.
+At the same time, because of the complicated nature of intra-Asian relations, especially unresolved historical and territorial issues of the type repeatedly exhibited in tensions between South Korea and Japan, the United States cannot necessarily count on support from all of its regional allies in responding to any given contingency, at least not in the opening days of a crisis.

-For Asia, we continue to assess it as “favorable” to U.S. interests in terms of alliances, overall political stability, militarily relevant infrastructure, and the presence of U.S. military forces.
+We continue to assess the Asian operating environment as “favorable” to U.S. interests in terms of alliances, overall political stability, militarily relevant infrastructure, and the presence of U.S. military forces.

-Summarizing the condition of each region enables us to get a sense of how they compare in terms of the challenges the U.S. would face in projecting military power and sustaining combat operations in each one.
-As a whole, the global operating environment currently maintains a score of “favorable,” which means that the United States should be able to project military power anywhere in the world as necessary to defend its interests without substantial opposition or high levels of risk.
+Summarizing the condition of each region enables us to get a sense of how they compare in terms of the challenge the U.S. would have in projecting military power and sustaining combat operations in each one.
+As a whole, the global operating environment currently maintains a score of “favorable,” meaning that the United States should be able to project military power anywhere in the world as necessary to defend its interests without substantial opposition or high levels of risk.

 Threats to U.S. Interests